jrandleman/EScheme/doc/primitives.md

 ### EScheme Collection Types

 Collection types represent an intrinsic EScheme collection type.
-By default, collections are just checked to match whatever type of collection the keyword stands for (without regard for the types of its contents).
-However, collections may be parameterized by adding the `<type>` suffix in order to type-check its contents as well.
+By default, collections are just type-checked to match whatever type of collection the keyword stands for.
+However, collections may be parameterized by adding the `<type>` suffix in order to type-check their contents as well.

 For example, `:list<str|sym>` is a list where each element is either a string or symbol.